-Even if your gastrointestinal pain is not a symptom of a more serious condition, it does make life extremely uncomfortable.
-It is possible that you suffer from a functional GI disorder known as ‘mediated abdominal pain syndrome’ (CAPS).
+Even if gastrointestinal pain is not a symptom of a more serious condition, it does make life extremely uncomfortable.
+It is possible that a person is suffering from a functional GI disorder known as centrally mediated abdominal pain syndrome (CAPS).
 It is a frustrating condition because neither x-rays nor lab findings can discover the cause.
-If you’re unlucky enough to have CAPS, the pain is so severe that it can negatively impact your ability to go about your daily business.
+For people with CAPS, the pain is so severe that it can negatively impact their ability to go about their daily business.

-If your GI pain is caused by a more serious condition, there’s a possibility that the illness will remain undetected for years unless you either schedule a medical check-up or else the condition becomes too painful to ignore.
-Gastrointestinal pain can strike you anywhere; at home, at work or even while driving.
+If the GI pain is caused by a more serious condition, there’s a possibility that the illness will remain undetected for years unless the person either schedules a medical check-up or else the condition becomes too painful to ignore.

-Assuming that your gastrointestinal pain is not caused by another illness, there are numerous remedies available.
+Assuming that another illness is not causing the gastrointestinal pain, there are numerous remedies available.
 Since it is such a broad condition, there’s a strong chance that a treatment may be ineffective if it’s not aimed at the right source of the pain.

 Peppermint or Chamomile Tea

-If you’re suffering from gas, common over-the-counter (OTC) medications include Gas-X and Mylanta.
-For heartburn, try Xantac 75, and for other types of pain, regular medication choices include Panadol and Tylenol.
+Common over-the-counter (OTC) medications for gas include Gas-X and Mylanta.
+For heartburn, there’s Zantac, and there’s Tylenol for other types of pain.
 Avoid NSAIDs such as ibuprofen and aspirin because they can irritate the stomach.

 Medical Research on Marijuana for Gastrointestinal Pain

 The illegal status that marijuana has in many locations has made it extremely difficult to conduct thorough medical research.
 Cannabis has been used to treat gastrointestinal pain for centuries in the east and more than 100 years in the west.